Planning a visit to Japan in October? Here are some fun things to do in Japan in October.

 Now, for those who want tougher and off the beaten paths, you may go for Nakasendo Trail and Futabanosato Trail.

-12. Plan A Cycling Tour at Shimanami Kaido Route
+Cycling Tour at Shimanami Kaido Route

 No one can be sad while riding a cycle.
 There is an unknown pleasure when the cool breeze touches your skin.
 You feel wild and free at the same time.